Someone told me that putting something about the environment on our company’s website is good for optics.

 Commitment to Decrease Our Impact on Climate Change

 Climate change is no longer a debate and poses a major threat to people as well as all other forms of life on our planet.
-It is incumbent on each and every one of us to do our small part to protect our planet for future generations.
+I believe it is incumbent on each and every one of us to do our small part to protect our planet for future generations.

 As the world debates how to tackle climate change, "Big Business" usually becomes the focus of the most political attention.

 Although a small business may use a lot less energy than a large manufacturing plant, when you consider the number of small businesses across the world, the environmental impact becomes significant.

 Small businesses are the backbone of the United States and many other countries.
 The large voices of small business owners and their team of employees often drive culture in a community that can create a ripple effect toward positive change.

 At Chagrin Valley we believe it is our duty as citizens of the world to make our voices heard and make commitments to do our part to reduce our carbon footprint and reduce our impact on climate change.
 We may hold the fate of our planet in our hand.

 Many of the commitments that we have shared on this page will help play a part in reducing our impact on climate change.